Corey Nelson

-Corey Nelson (born April 22, 1992) is a former American football inside linebacker.
-He was drafted by the Denver Broncos in the seventh round of the 2014 NFL Draft.
+Corey Nelson (born April 22, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Denver Broncos in the seventh round of the 2014 NFL draft.
 He played college football at Oklahoma.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

-Nelson was drafted by the Denver Broncos in the seventh round, 242nd overall, in the 2014 NFL Draft.

-2014 season

-Nelson played all 16 regular-season games his rookie year and totaled 13 tackles, one pass defensed, and four special-teams stops.
+Nelson was selected by the Denver Broncos in the seventh round, 242nd overall, in the 2014 NFL draft.
+He played all 16 regular-season games his rookie year and totaled 13 tackles, one pass defensed, and four special-teams stops.

-2015 season

 In the 2015 season, Nelson played all 16 regular-season games and totaled 10 tackles, one sack, and seven special-teams stops.

-On February 7, 2016, Nelson was part of the Broncos team that won Super Bowl 50.
+On February 7, 2016, he was part of the Broncos team that won Super Bowl 50.
 In the game, he recorded one tackle as the Broncos defeated the Carolina Panthers by a score of 24–10.

-2016 season

 In the 2016 season, Nelson played in all 16 games with five starts recording a career-high 67 tackles and five passes defensed.

-2017 season

 On October 21, 2017, Nelson was placed on injured reserve after having surgery on a torn bicep.